Our Group Head of Customer Welfare Carol MacKenzie gives her views on travel to Tunisia:

 It has been a popular destination for our customers too.
 Thomas Cook took more than 200,000 UK holidaymakers to Tunisia in 2014 across the summer and winter seasons.
 However, in June 2015 tragedy struck when a gunman killed thirty eight people at a beachfront hotel in Sousse, thirty of whom were British tourists.

 In the intervening years since that very sad day, the Tunisian government has worked to improve its security and the way its police and security teams can respond to terrorist incidents.
 It is this work which meant that the UK government were able to announce that they are now satisfied that British travellers can return to the country.
 Although the FCO continues to advise against travel to some parts of the Tunisian interior and along its borders, this does not affect the resorts which are some distance away.
 The UK government said that as well as having improved security in tourist resorts, "Tunisian security forces have also improved and are better prepared to tackle terrorist threats than they were at the time of the 2015 attacks".

 We always follow UK government advice on where we can offer flights and holidays, because they are the experts in security.
 We also listen to our customers in where they want to go on holiday.
-Since it closed for British holidaymakers three years ago, we've had lots of customers asking us when Tunisia will be back on sale.
+Since it closed for British holidaymakers four years ago, we've had lots of customers asking us when Tunisia will be back on sale.
 Its soft, long beaches with year-round sun, historic ruins and enchanting desert villages make Tunisia a destination that attracts lots of loyal visitors.

 Please remember that like other popular North African tourist destinations Morocco and Egypt, the UK government also warns that "further attacks remain likely, including in places visited by foreigners such as tourist resorts".